nucypher/nucypher/docs/source/architecture/contracts.md

 In order to take advantage of the network, Alice chooses miners and deploys policies with fees for those miners.
 Alice can choose miners by herself ("handpicked") or by using `findCumSum(uint256, uint256, uint256)` method of the contract `MinersEscrow` ("sampling").
 `findCumSum` parameters are:
 * The start index (if the method is not called the first time)
 * The delta of the step
-	* minimum number of periods during which tokens are locked.
+* The minimum number of periods during which tokens are locked.

 This method will return only active miners.

 In order to place the fee for a policy, Alice calls the method `PolicyManager.createPolicy(bytes20, uint256, uint256, address[])`,